honorpeter/kinsys/README.md

 This is the ported version of "Kinpira" project.

-Kinpira consists of three major modules: gobou, renkon, ninjin.
-Gobou is a coprocessor for computing fully-connected layer.
-Renkon is a coprocessor for computing 2D-convolution layer.
-Ninjin is a interface with AXI4 protocol for connecting to other systems.
+Kinpira is the hardware accelerator, or platform for neural networks.
+This project aims for the flexibility and the performance for various network structures.

 Requirements
 ==================================================